On Screw Linear Interpolation for Point-to-Point Path Planning

 Overview

-Robot motion is controlled in the joint space whereas the robots have to perform tasks in their task space.
+Robot motion is controlled in the joint space whereas the robots have

 We show that the use of screw linear interpolation to plan motions in the task space combined with resolved motion rate control to compute the corresponding joint space path, allows one to satisfy many common task space motion constraints in motion planning, without explicitly modeling them.
 In particular, any motion constraint that forms a subgroup of the group of rigid body motions can be incorporated in our planning scheme, without explicit modeling.
 We present simulation and experimental results on Baxter robot for different tasks with task space constraints that demonstrates the usefulness of our approach.